 All applicants shall be screened in accordance with HUD's regulations and sound management practices.
 During screening, the HA will require applicants to demonstrate the ability to comply with essential provisions of the lease.
 The HA will ask if the Applicant requires any special accommodations or presence of a third party to help them with the application process and tenancy.

+Asset Limitation

+PHAs must deny admission of an applicant family for the following:

+Net family assets that exceed $100,000 (adjusted annually for inflation); and/or

+The family has a present ownership interest in, a legal right to reside in, and the effective legal authority to sell the real property (based on laws of the state or locality in which the property is located) that is suitable for occupancy by the family as a residence.

 Complying with essential lease requirements:

 Applicant ability and willingness to comply with the essential lease requirements will be checked and documented in accordance with this policy.
 Applicant screening shall assess the conduct of the applicant and other family members listed on the application, in present and prior housing.
 Any costs incurred to complete the application process and screening will be paid by the HA.